 - Limes or lemons.
 Anything you have available, even though limes add a particular flavor to this fresca.
 I like to add both sometimes.

-- Don’t discard the cucumbers seeds, they’re rich in minerals and fiber.
+- Don’t discard the cucumber seeds, they’re rich in minerals and fiber.

 - Use water at room temperature because it will be easier to dissolve the sugar.

 - If you using bio cucumbers, don’t peel them.
-Cucumber’s skins add more nutrients and also a nice greener color.
+Cucumber skins add more nutrients and also a nice greener color.

-- Make it sugar-free by leaving out the sugar, or subbing with monkfruit or stevia.
+- Make it sugar-free by leaving out the sugar, or subbing it with monk fruit or stevia.